 To mitigate the confusion, in today’s post, I’ll explain what professionals who live from writing actually do.

-In other words, I’ll be writing about seven professional profiles, whose skills and pieces of knowledge tend to be confused or misunderstood:
+In other words, I’ll be writing about seven professional profiles, whose skills and pieces of knowledge tend to be confused or misunderstood in job descriptions:

 - Communication specialist;